christinaheinze/loco-lib/README.md

 ===========
  A library for distributed L2-penalised estimation problems, implemented in Scala&amp;Spark.

-For more information, checkout the [project page](http://christinaheinze.github.io/loco-lib/).
+For detailed information on the algorithm and the usage of the package, please check out the [project page](http://christinaheinze.github.io/loco-lib/).